 In order for any soap or shampoo to work, it needs a surfactant to lift the dirt and grime from your skin and hair so that the water can rinse it off.
 Surfactants are simply chemicals that reduce the surface tension of oil, allowing water to cleanse it more effectively.
 For decades, shampoo manufacturers turned to sulfate-based surfactants to clean hair and create that sudsy lather.
 The “big three” - which you’ve probably heard of - include sodium lauryl sulfate, sodium laureth sulfate, and ammonium laureth sulfate.

 Why did the beauty industry latch on to these surfactants?
 The answer has everything to do with price and customer perception.
-Sulfates are cheap and effective at cleaning dirt, grease, and grime from your hair and scalp.
-And because sulfates are foam-creating ionic surfactants, sulfate shampoo will whip up a lot of lather when you use it on wet hair.
+Sulfates are cheap and effective cleansers for cleaning buildup of dirt, grease, and grime from your hair and scalp.
+And because sulfates are foam-creating ionic surfactants, sulfate shampoos and conditioners will whip up a lot of lather when you use it on wet hair.

-But the amount of lather you see doesn’t actually tell you how well the shampoo is working.
-It’s simply showing how much your hair care product interacts with water, not dirt.
+But the amount of lather you see doesn’t actually tell you how well the shampoo or cleansing agents are working.
+Lathering is simply showing how much your hair care product interacts with water, not dirt.
 Today, as more and more consumers realize that cheap surfactants are bad news, sulfate-free shampoo is coming into high demand.

 Sulfates are effective.
 In fact, the problem is that they are often too effective at stripping away your natural oils.
-Shampoos that contain sulfates can disrupt the natural balance of oils on your scalp.
-For some people, this can lead to dry scalp and damaged hair.
-For others, it may cause the oil glands in the scalp to create too much sebum.
+Beauty products and shampoos that contain sulfates can disrupt the natural balance of oils on your scalp.
+For some people, this can lead to drier scalps, hair breakage, and damaged hair.
+For others with different hair needs, it may cause the oil glands in the scalp to create too much sebum.
 This will lead to oily hair that only gets worse as you wash more frequently.

 Different hair types respond to sulfates in different ways.
 Some people may use these products without having any noticeable issues.
-People with fine hair, dry hair, or lots of curls may deal with scalp irritation, damaged hair, and frizz.
-Color treated hair is more prone to damage and drying, and sulfates may even ruin your dye job.
+People with fine hair, dry hair, sensitive skin, or lots of curls may deal with scalp irritation, damaged hair, and frizz.
+Color-treated hair is also more prone to damage and dryness, and sulfates may even ruin your dye job.

 Unfortunately for people who experience dandruff, sulfate shampoos can make the problem much worse.
 Dandruff, which is flaking caused by scalp irritation, has many underlying causes, including eczema and seborrheic dermatitis.
 Sulfates can also cause flare-ups of these conditions, exacerbating dandruff even further.